ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/8yotb/2-Install.md

 ### 3.)
 Launch your installed Wabbajack & go to the Cogwheel at the top right.
 Log into your Nexus account through here

 ### 4.)
-Select Install From Disk and locate the YotB Wabbajack file
+Download the file from the [GitHub](https://github.com/CamIce2002/YearoftheBlight), select Install From Disk in Wabbajack, and locate the YotB Wabbajack file

 ### 5.)
 Set your modlist installation location to wherever your would like it (IE: C:/Modlists/YotB) & it will automatically create the downloads directory for you.
 Press the play button when you are done and installation will begin